Federal US Government | Small Business | Essential Services | Disinfection Services

 The Small Business Administration (SBA) has prepared a packet of information for those seeking SBA loan forgiveness available here.

 Where can I find an explanation of the SBA loans?

 NPMA is a member of the US Chamber of Commerce, which has prepared a guide for small businesses who want to take a small business loan from the Small Business Administration.
 You can get answers to many of your questions here on loan forgiveness and eligibility.
-The Small Business Administration has also prepared this document explaining how loan amounts are calculated.

 If your state has listed pest control/management/exterminating as an essential service and you want to continue to operate, then you can use the attached form for your US employees with information on pest control being an essential service in states with a shelter in place order.

 If pest control is considered an essential service, does my company have to operate?

 No, the essential services designation means that businesses in that category can choose to continue to operate, not that they must.

 Can pests like rodents or cockroaches spread coronavirus?

 There is currently NO evidence that pests of any kind (cockroaches, mosquitoes, or rodents) are vectors for the virus.

 What kind of license is required to apply antimicrobial products?